cabraham/Books/velocityeffect.md

 Example:
 - if the goal is to roll out a program to 50k teachers, then you can't cherry-pick the best teachers at the start of a pilot study because it wouldn't be representative.
 This is also called **backward induction**.

+---

+### 4 - Spillovers

+Another term is **unintended consequences**

+Example:
+Ralph Nader's rally against automobiles and safety.
+His rally required all vehicles to be outfitted with seatbelts.
+The unintended consequence is that people felt safer and ended up driving more recklessly.

+The phenomenon is called *risk compensation* - the theory that we make different choices depending on how secure we feel in any given situation

+##### Spillovers That Emerge at Scale

+> Just because you deesign something to have one effect doesn't mean it won't yield other effects too

+*General equilibrium effects* - shifts in an overall market or system that likely don't manifest on a small scale

+Example:
+Uber increasing pay for a small subset of Uber drivers by increasing their base fare.
+At small scale, this was a great success.
+As it scaled up, it attracted more drivers (supply-side went up), which means that the # of rides a driver got went down.

+Unintended consequences do not always have to be bad however.
+Example: Cash investments to randomized families in rural Kenya not only stimulated the local economy, but also had a positive benefit to families who weren't even given the money (local employment opportunities).

+##### The Social Side of Spillovers

+There is incentives, but also disincentives.

+*[Resentful demoralization](https://en.wikipedia.org/wiki/Resentful_demoralization)* - an issue in controlled experiments where the control group becomes resentful and becomes angry, depressed, or is not compliant with the procedures of the experiment

+Example:
+Transparency of your peer's salary can disincentivize you from performing at a high level if you are earning a lower wage than others.
+However, knowing the salary of the level above you can incentivize you to work harder.

+##### High-Voltage Social Spillovers

+*Network effect* - when the use of some product or adoption of a policy amplifies the benefits or costs for all users/adopters.

+Example:
+The CHECC program had a direct impact on the students and parents who participated in the program.
+It ALSO had an impact on the parents who were not selected in the program because the parents wanted the same outcomes for their children.
+Rather than creating resentment for not being selected, the parents were inspired to instill the same values in their own children.